 During the study, the participants have installed a smartphone application which is specially designed to record the screen-time of the user based on the number of minutes in each hour.
 The users were examined over a period of 30 days.
 They also noted the sleeping hours and sleep quality.

 Based on the test, the researchers have found that each of the participants totaled an average of 38.4 hours of screen-time over this period.
-And, the smartphone were being activated on average for 3.7 minutes in every hour.
+And, the smartphone was being activated on average for 3.7 minutes in every hour.

 Even worse than this, researchers from Cardiff University in the UK have warned that the kids who use smartphones at bedtime are prone to twice the risk of having insufficient sleep.
 Poor sleep in kids can further associate with obesity and poor diet.